 I know many of you also have egg allergies, and I love making food that anyone can eat.
-So if you see a recipe that you would like to see egg-free, be sure to reach out because I am happy to help adapt it to fit your needs too.
+So, if you see a recipe that you would like to see egg-free, be sure to reach out because I am happy to help adapt it to fit your needs too.

-These little egg-free donuts are light, fluffy egg-free vanilla donuts that look and taste amazing.
+These little egg-free donuts are light, fluffy, egg-free vanilla donuts that look and taste amazing.
 You can skip the bakery and make these scrumptious and moist donuts at home instead.
 They freeze well so that you can have donuts at any time!
+If you are a donut fanatic like me, you will want to check out ALL of my amazing Gluten Free Donut recipes!

-Ingredient notes:
+Ingredient Notes:

-- Non-dairy milk - I used almond milk, but other dairy-free kinds of milk will work I do not recommend canned coconut milk.
+- Non-Dairy Milk – I used almond milk, but other dairy-free kinds of milk will work I do not recommend canned coconut milk.

 Are you ready to make these yummy gluten free egg-free donuts?

 Step 4: Next, add your donut batter to the donut maker.
-(Note my version of the Babycakes donut maker is older.
+(Note: my version of the Babycakes donut maker is older.
 In the newer version, the unit is square and makes 4 donuts simultaneously.)

 Cook for 4-5 minutes.
 Remove the donuts and allow cooling.